resun-c/django-auth0-engine/README.md

 # Usage

 Django Auth0 Engine provides a comprehensive set of tools for managing user authentication, authorization, and resources within your Django application.
-The `AuthEngine` class facilitates with user authentication and user registration.
-The `ManagementEngine` aims on resource management.
+The `AuthEngine` class facilitates user authentication and user registration.
+The `ManagementEngine` aims at resource management.

 ## Authentication

 ### 1. Signing up:

 The AuthEngine.signup() method helps you register users with Auth0.
 To use it, simply provide a Django HttpRequest object, the user's email address, password, and any other information needed by your specific Auth0 setup (see the [AuthEngine.signup()](docs/reference/md/auth_engine.md#authenginesignuprequest-email-password-connection-username-user_metadata-given_name-family_name-name-nickname-picture-signin-keep_signed_in) documentation for more details).
-Upon successful signup:

-- An `AuthEngineResponse` object is returned, containing a message and confirmation information.

-- A verification email is automatically sent to the provided email address.
+Upon successful signup, it sets the session cookie in the request object and returns a `User` object.
+Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
+A verification mail is also sent to the email address.

-- The user remains unauthenticated at this stage and needs to log in after verifying their email.

-- Optionally, you can enable automatic signin after signup by setting the `signin` argument to `True`.
-This will automatically authenticate the user after successful signup and create session cookies for subsequent requests and set the `request.user` with a `User` object.

-Here's a breakdown of the signup process:

-1. Call `AuthEngine.signup()` with user details.

-2. Upon success, receive an `AuthEngineResponse` and a verification email.

-3. Verify the user's email address.

-4. Either:

-	- Sign in manually using AuthEngine.signin() method.

-	- (Optional) Sign in automatically by setting `signin` argument to `True`.

-Note: Verification is crucial for ensuring user security and preventing unauthorized account creation.

 Example: